 - Dave, New Hanoian, September 2012 -

-After trying the dreadful yoga and pilates classes at a Tay Ho gym, I realise how well trained and professional these teachers are.
+After trying other classes, I realise how well trained and professional these teachers are.
 Being talked through the correct way to do various postures is really important to train up the correct muscles and avoid injuries and these guys really know their stuff.

 There’s a variety of teachers with different styles to choose from, so something to suit everyone.
 And the recent addition of classes in French, Vietnamese and Japanese for yoga is fantastic.